 Home Appraisal Contingency

 The home appraisal is what lenders use to determine the market value of the home.
-If the appraisal comes back lower than the agreed purchase price you can either renegotiate the price or back out of the contract completely.
+A home appraisal contingency protects you in the event the appraisal comes back lower than the sales price and you are unable to secure financing.
+This will allow you to either renegotiate the price or back out of the purchase contract and have your earnest money returned.

-The home title, or property deed, is a document that shows the legal owner of the house.
-A title company will run a title check to ensure the seller has the legal right to sell the property and that there are no liens on the title.
+The home title, or property deed, is a document that shows the house’s legal owner.
+A title company will run a title check to ensure the seller has the legal right to sell the property and no liens on the title.

 Home Inspection Contingency

 A home inspection is something that is paid for and set up by the buyer.
 It’s not required but highly recommended.
-If you have a contingency that covers the home inspection you can have the seller pay for any repairs that need to be completed prior to closing.
+If you have a contingency covering the home inspection, you can have the seller pay for any repairs that need to be completed before closing.

 Who Do You Give Your Earnest Money Deposit To?